The Ska Vengers: "Frank Brazil"

 "Frank Brazil" is the first single from The Ska Vengers' second album, XX.
 Released on 31 July 2015, it marked the anniversary of the hanging of Udham Singh, whom the track is about.
 The video uses an animated narrative to tell the story of Singh, who travelled from India to the UK in 1940 to assassinate former Lieutenant Governor of Punjab, Michael O'Dwyer, seen by some as being responsible for the 1919 Jallianwala Bagh massacre.

 Tihar Jail performance

-The Ska Vengers performance at Tihar Jail, India's largest prison, in 2012 was widely covered in the press.
+The Ska Vengers performance at Tihar Jail, India's largest prison, in 2012 was widely covered in the international press.
 The objective of the show was to raise funds to donate instruments for the music room within the prison.
-The idea was formulated after Stefan Kaye, the band's keyboardist, was jailed at Tihar for overstaying his visa in India.
+The idea was formulated by Stefan Kaye, the band's keyboardist, who was jailed at Tihar for overstaying his visa in India.

 XX

 XX, pronounced "Double Cross", is the band's second album, released on 1 July 2016.
 It features nine songs, and apart from their usual ska and reggae sound, XX includes new influences, such as Latin music, on tracks like "El Cumbanchero", and also ventures into Afro-Cuban, jazz, and psychedelia, with songs like "Afro Fantasy".